Personalized Learning Propel Students to Success

 Utilizing the flexibility that we have as a private school and to meet our mission of developing our student-artists and athletes for future long-term success, we are implementing a middle school academic program that is designed to meet each individual student’s learning needs and that is committed to addressing any learning deficiencies and losses that have formed during the COVID-19 era.

-In addition to the scheduled lectures in the 4 core classes, students will be on campus daily for their specialized trainings and to continue the online lesson portion of our curriculum.
+In addition to the scheduled lectures in the 4 core classes, students will be on campus daily for their specialized trainings and to continue with the iDNA curriculum.
 Our students are provided with both indoor and outdoor study areas.
 The outdoor areas are spread throughout our campus and will enhance the learning experience by providing peace, solitude, a sense of independence, and inspiration from the campus’s beautiful natural surroundings.

 Personalization of the Curriculum through our SAAS Department

 Beyond the monitoring of our teachers, each student is provided with an extensive support system through our SAAS department, which is the key to our ability to meet each individual students learning needs and academic success.
 Each student’s support system includes:

 Each student is assigned an SAAS Academic Advisor who is directly responsible for monitoring the academic progress of each student-athlete/artist in each core subject.
 This Advisor is the student’s main advocate and facilitates the communication between the student, professors, tutors, coaches, faculty members, and parents.
 Each advisor monitors online progress and reports that identify improvement and deficiencies and then takes a proactive approach of intervention when needed.
 These advisors highlight potential academic challenges and celebrate academic successes.

 Tutoring is offered either on a one-on-one basis or in a group setting depending on the student’s need.
 Subject specific Tutors are assigned by Academic Advisors to specific students or groups of students based on real time feedback and data that the online curriculum will be providing.